KelvinHere/Yoga_Milestone_4/README.md

 contact page
-add ticks to instructor sorting add ticks to lesson sort
+add ticks to instructor sorting add ticks to lesson sort add reviews to lesson through rating link
 ## Bugs
 add to basket when navbar is collapsed shows on top left - move basket to collapsed nav messages not showing color on topbar
+Error on stripe checkout when checking out on deployed version

 ## Contents